 - Grooming supplies – Get them a comb or brush and keep them looking ship shape as often as possible (every day is ideal).
 And don’t forget the nail clippers and dog shampoo too!

 - Collar and lead – Before taking your new puppy for walkies, make sure they’ve had all the right jabs.
 In the meantime, get them used to their new collar so they don’t complain when you’re finally out and about with them!
 You can get collars and leads in lots of different materials.
 It’s best to go for something made of nylon or soft leather that’s adjustable as these can then grow with your puppy (just make sure you check the fit regularly as you’ll be amazed at how fast they grow!).

 Bringing your puppy home

-The perfect companion
+Making the perfect companion

-You’ve reached the six month milestone and will be pleased to know that the hardest months are over!
+Once you’ve reached the six month milestone you’ll be pleased to know that the hardest months should be over!
 Continue to consistently train your puppy and build on their positive experiences as they grow into a confident adult dog.
 As their dietary needs start to change, gradually move them to adult dog food.
 Armed with these basic guidelines and lots of love and attention, your dog is sure to grow up to be happy, confident and the perfect companion!

 How much should my dog weigh?